klaudiamarciniakk/TalentFinder/readme.md

 1. **Analysis of Player Careers:** Examining the career trajectories of youth players, including their achievements, number of appearances, and participation in significant football events.

-2. **Success Factors:** Identifying key factors influencing player success, such as technical, physical, and psychological skills, as well as teamwork.
+2. **Success Factors:** Identifying key factors influencing player success, such as technical and physical skills.

 3. **Success Prediction Model:** Using the collected data to create a machine learning model that can predict the success potential of a young player.

 ### Project Stages

-1. **Data Collection:** Gathering data on the careers of youth players, including match statistics, training data, and information about their participation in various tournaments.
+1. **Data Collection:** Gathering data on the careers of youth players, including match statistics and information about their participation in various tournaments.

 2. **Statistical Analysis:** Conducting a detailed statistical analysis to identify significant patterns and correlations between different variables.

 3. **Artificial Intelligence Modeling:** Implementing a machine learning model capable of predicting success based on collected data.
-Using algorithms such as logistic regression, decision trees, and neural networks.
+Using algorithms such as logistic regression and decision trees.

 4. **Model Evaluation:** Assessing the effectiveness of the created model based on a test set and adjusting model parameters to achieve optimal results.

-5. **Report and Conclusions:** Developing a final report presenting the results of the player career analysis and the effectiveness of the created model.
-Drawing conclusions about key factors influencing the success of football players.
+5. **Report and Conclusions:** Developing a final report.

 ### Tools and Technologies